Central Office Network Support Team

 Jeff Pestrak is the Executive Schools Officer.
 Jeff began his career in education as a teacher in the Peace Corps-Zimbabwe.
 He has taught secondary science in the School District of Philadelphia and served as a teacher coach and science curriculum writer for the District and was an adjunct instructor at Temple University.
 Jeff joined Mastery in March of 2005 and served as the founding principal of the Thomas Campus – our first turnaround school – prior to becoming Chief Academic Officer and then Chief of Schools.
 In this role, he has primary responsibility for principal supervision and school outcomes.

-Ashley Baldwin is a Regional Schools Officer.
-Previously, she served as the Deputy Chief Academic Officer for STEM.
-In this role she contributed to organizational strategic planning and drives the Mastery’s vision and approach for STEM instructional quality, through teacher and leader coaching, professional development, unit resource creation, and curriculum adoption and implementation.
-Prior to becoming the DCAO-STEM, Ashley served two years as the Network’s Director of Math and three years as an Assistant Principal of Instruction at the Mastery Mann Campus.
-In both roles she led the adoption and implementation of Common Core aligned programming and her work yielded significant gains in student achievement; Mann saw double digit gains in Math and Science PSSA scores and the Network’s Math MAP Growth data also saw double digit gains.
-Before joining the Mastery Schools network, Ashley served as a Middle School Dean of Students in Philadelphia, and taught Middle School Math in Newark, NJ.
+Ashley Baldwin is a Regional Schools Officer and manages elementary and high schools across Philadelphia and Camden.
+Previously, she served as the Deputy Chief Academic Officer of STEM.
+In this role she contributed to organizational strategic planning and drove Mastery’s vision and approach for STEM instructional quality, through teacher and leader coaching, professional development, unit resource creation, and curriculum adoption and implementation.
+Prior to this, Ashley served as the network’s Director of K-12 Math and as an Assistant Principal of Instruction at the Mastery Mann Campus.
+Her work in both roles yielded significant gains in student achievement; Mann saw double digit gains in Math and Science PSSA scores and the network’s Math MAP Growth data also saw double digit gains.
+Before joining the Mastery Schools network in 2014, Ashley served as a Middle School Dean of Students in Philadelphia, and taught Middle School Math in Newark, NJ.
 Ashley holds a Bachelor’s degree from Georgetown University and a Master’s Degree in Public Policy from the University of Michigan.

 Letisha Laws, is a Regional Schools Officer and manages elementary schools in Philadelphia.
 Previously, she served as a principal at Grover Cleveland Mastery Charter for five years and is committed to providing a joyful place of learning for the students that Mastery serves.
 Under her leadership, Cleveland saw three straight years of improvement in the school district’s School Progress Report and focuses on providing a world-class experience to the students and families in their community.
 Letisha, a Neubauer Fellow, has been an educator for over 15 years, serving as an elementary, middle school, high school, and special education teacher, teacher coach, testing coordinator, and assistant principal before her work as principal.
 Letisha grew up in Philadelphia and attended Philadelphia High School for Girls, is a graduate of Temple University, and earned her master’s degree in Education from Eastern University.